yohman/24W-UP221/Weeks/Week01 Intro/readme.md

 * Slack: **ALL** coding questions must be posted on slack
 * [the ultimate T.A.'s guide to success](https://docs.google.com/document/d/14fz3iSSb76PDiyqY8ZGDpao3umKMgvvR5NtvQwOsJao/edit)
 * Waitlist student considerations
   * Next week we will create our groups!
-If you must drop the course, please do so before the next class...
-There is also a long wait list!
+If you must drop the course, please do so before the next class.

 ## Class spirit